Karst Shepherd Dog

 Unique facts and fascinating details

-• The Karst Shepherd is the only dog breed native to Slovenia.
+- The Karst Shepherd is the only indigenous dog breed of Slovenia.

 Frequently Asked Questions